History of Quebec: Politics

 The 1885 execution in Saskatchewan of Métis rebel leader Louis Riel resulted in protests in Quebec, as the French Canadians thought they were being deliberately persecuted for their religion and language.
 Honoré Mercier became the outspoken leader of the protest movement.
-The federal Cabinet members of the Quebec Conservative Party had reluctantly supported Prime minister Macdonald's decision in favour of execution.
+The federal Cabinet members of the Quebec Conservative Party had reluctantly supported Prime Minister Macdonald's decision in favour of execution.
 Support for Conservatives eroded.

 Seizing the opportunity to build a coalition of his Liberals and dissident Conservatives, Mercier revived the "Parti National" name for the 1886 Quebec provincial election, and won a majority of seats.
 However, the coalition consisted of mostly Liberals and only a few Conservatives, so the "Liberal" name was soon reinstituted.
 The Conservatives, reduced to a minority in the Legislative Assembly, clung to power for a few more months.
 Mercier became Premier of Quebec in 1887.
 Seeing provincial autonomy as the political expression of Quebec nationalism, he collaborated with Ontario premier Oliver Mowat to roll back federal centralism.

 With his strong nationalist stance, Mercier was very much a precursor of later nationalist premiers in future decades who confronted the federal government and tried to win more power for Quebec.
 He promoted contacts with francophones in other parts of North America outside of Quebec including Western Canada and New England.
-Those francophones had not yet been assimilated into the English-Canadian or American culture to the extent they would be in the future.
+Those francophones had not yet been assimilated into the English-Canadian or American culture.
 Mercier promoted reform, economic development, Catholicism, and the French language.
-He won popularity but also made enemies.
 He was returned to the legislature as the Member for the district of Bonaventure and his party won the 1890 election with an increased majority.
 He was defeated in 1892.

-Prime Minister Wilfrid Laurier

 In 1896, Wilfrid Laurier became the first French Canadian to become Prime Minister of Canada.
 Educated in both French and English, Laurier remained in office as Prime Minister until October 1911.
 Laurier had several notable political achievements in Quebec, among them winning Quebec votes for the Liberal Party, against the desires of the powerful Catholic clergy.

 In 1899, Henri Bourassa was outspoken against the British government's request for Canada to send a militia to fight for Britain in the Second Boer War.
 Laurier's compromise was to send a volunteer force, but the seeds were sown for future conscription protests during the world wars.
 Bourassa challenged, unsuccessfully, the proposal to build warships to help protect the empire.
 He led the opposition to mandatory conscription during World War I, arguing that Canada's interests were not at stake.
 He opposed Catholic bishops who defended military support of Britain and its allies.